How to Garden With 5-Gallon Buckets

 Step One: Purchase Your 5-Gallon Buckets – BPA Free

 Mark and I picked up five 5-gallon buckets at a local grocery store.
 They were in the paint department and priced at $2.99 each.
 I made sure they were BPA-Free and food-grade.
-I didn’t need the lids, so that saved me a dollar or so.
+I didn’t need the lids, which saved me a dollar.

 5-Gallon Buckets